27theo/achaea/priest.md

 I don't use this to automate my affliction choice, because I like having full control.
 I do, however, display my target's afflictions in a box to the right of the main console, along with the probability that they have them.

- 2. Antonius' Knight Limb Counter
+ 2. My Limb Counter (shameless plug)

 In my opinion, some form of limb counter is a must.
-You can use AK for limb tracking, but I somewhat prefer Antonius' tracker for a few extra functions it has, as well as using limb break health thresholds as opposed to proximity values.
+You can use AK for limb tracking, but it's overcomplicated and doesn't work with the in-game limb damage percentages.

 I display limb data in the same console that I do afflictions.
-[Here is a visual demonstration which I uploaded onto YouTube](https://www.youtube.com/watch?v=2fTlgb2yq3Q).
+[Here is a visual demonstration which I uploaded to YouTube](https://www.youtube.com/watch?v=2fTlgb2yq3Q).

 ------